marcelklehr/html10n.js/README.md

 ### Pluralization

-The following strings might be gramatically incorrect when `n` equals zero or one:
+The following string might be gramatically incorrect when `n` equals zero or one:

 ```
 "unread": "You have {{n}} unread messages"